 The Department does not require a separate application for fellowships administered by the Department.
 However, other forms of aid — other fellowships, work/study, and student loans — will require separate applications and other financial statements.
-Consult the web pages of the Office of Financial Aid or the graduate Office of Fellowships & Recruitment.
+Consult the web pages of the Office of Financial Aid.

 You must submit the application and all other required materials (including transcripts) by January 5 to be considered for admission to the graduate program for the following academic year.
 Incomplete and late applications will be considered whenever possible, but in most years decisions are made shortly after the deadline.
 The Department admits new graduate students for entrance only in September.
 All decisions are made by March 15 and you will be able to see online that decisions have been made.
 Admitted and wait-listed students will be contacted directly via phone or email.
 All others will receive notification via email.

 To apply to the Ph.D. program or M.A. programs, please fill out an application online.
 Whatever you submit online will then be available to both the Department and the Rackham Admissions Office and so will not have to be submitted by mail (with the exception of one set of official transcripts which must be sent to Rackham, please see item #7 under Application Requirements, below).